Approve and Promote a Global Policy

 3 - Review the Policy

-After the policy is created, other Data Governors and users who own affected data sources will be notified that a Global Policy is ready for their review.
+After reviews are requested, other Data Governors and users who own affected data sources will be notified that a Global Policy is ready for their review.

 Opt to approve the policy or request changes.
 Use the tabs below to view both of these options.